Hugh de Morville, Lord of Westmorland: Westmorland

 Hugh is thought to have been his father's eldest son.
 He appears in the service of King Henry from 1158.
 University of Edinburgh historian Geoffrey W. S. Barrow identifies two charters were given by the younger Hugh in his capacity as Lord of Westmorland, one being read aloud to his court at his castle of Appleby on the upper River Eden.
 One of the witnesses was Harvard de Malnurs, Constable of Knaresborough Castle.
 Malnurs' rare surname may refer to a hamlet in the northern French province of Maine, now called La Malnoyere at La Rouaudière.
-Reginald de Beauchamp, who witnessed both charters, maybe a relative of Hugh's mother Beatrice, daughter of Roger de Beauchamp of Bedford.
+Reginald de Beauchamp, who witnessed both charters, may have been a relative of Hugh's mother Beatrice, daughter of Roger de Beauchamp of Bedford.

 Another mentioned, Peter de Lacelas, appears to be a kinsman of Gerard de Lacelles and his son Alan, who was firmly established as tenants of the de Morville's in Westmorland.
 Alan de Lascelles was captured with his lord at the siege of Alnwick Castle in July 1174.
 Lascelles has a Beauchamp rather than a Morville association, for Loucelles, whence the name was derived, is one of a small group of parishes between Bayeux and Caen from which the Beauchamps of Bedford drew their vassals of knightly rank.

 Becket's murder – excommunication and exile

-Hugh de Morville and three other of King Henry II's knights, Reginald Fitzurse, William de Tracy, and Richard le Breton (or de Brito), plotted Thomas Becket's murder after interpreting the king's angry words (supposedly "What miserable drones and traitors have I nourished and brought up in my household, who let their lord be treated with such shameful contempt by a low-born cleric?") as a command.
+Hugh de Morville and three other of King Henry II's knights, Reginald Fitzurse, William de Tracy and Richard le Breton (or de Brito), plotted Thomas Becket's murder after interpreting the king's angry words (supposedly "What miserable drones and traitors have I nourished and brought up in my household, who let their lord be treated with such shameful contempt by a low-born cleric?") as a command.
 They assassinated the archbishop in Canterbury Cathedral on 29 December 1170.
 After Henry advised them to flee to Scotland, they subsequently took refuge in de Morville's Knaresborough Castle.

-Hugh de Morville, Richard de Brito, and William de Tracy built a church at Alkborough, near Scunthorpe in today's North Lincolnshire, where, until 1690, an inscribed stone on the chancel recorded the benefaction.
+Hugh de Morville, Richard de Brito and William de Tracy built a church at Alkborough, near Scunthorpe in today's North Lincolnshire, where, until 1690, an inscribed stone on the chancel recorded the benefaction.
 This benefaction failed to impress Pope Alexander III, however, who excommunicated Tracy and the other murderers on Maundy Thursday, 25 March 1171.
 Tracy paid scutage on his lands in 1171 and set out for Rome after the end of September but before Henry II's expedition to Ireland in October.
-The departure of Hugh de Morville and the other knights to Rome was delayed until two of them, FitzUrse and de Morville, had taken part in the rebellion against the king in 1173–74.
+The departure of Hugh de Morville and the other knights to Rome was delayed until two of them, Fitzurse and de Morville, had taken part in the rebellion against the king in 1173–74.
 The Archbishop's murderers finally gained their audience with the Pope, who, despite their penitence, decreed they should be exiled and fight "in knightly arms in The Temple for 14 years" in Jerusalem, and after the given time return to Rome.